Nold360/heqet/README.md

 If more configuration values are required, simply throw your applications `values.yaml` into heqets `values.d` folder, named as the application [e.g. `values.d/argocd.yaml`.

-## Docs
-Check out the full documentation here: [Heqet Docs](https://nold360.github.io/heqet)

 ## Installation

 Installing heqet can't be simpler, after configuring your apps, argocd and pushing it to your git repo:

 1. Configure `manifests/heqet-apps.yaml` to match your Setup
 2. `kubectl apply -f manifests/argocd.yaml`
 3. `kubectl apply -f manifests/heqet-apps.yaml`

 ArgoCD will start and bootstrap heqet.

-### Generators
-Heqet contains a "generators" feature which will create additional resources for you.
-Currently only one generator is implemented.

-#### VaultSecret
-The VaultSecret generator will create `VaultSecret` for the secrets specified in `secrets`.
-It's based on the  [vault-secret-operator](https://github.com/ricoberger/vault-secrets-operator).

-## Custom Resource Definitions
-CRDs might be required before applying application configuration.
-If so, copy the `crd.yaml` into heqets `templates/crds`-Directory.

-## Full Example
+## Example Configuration

-Check out the `test`-Branch of this repo for my current testing setup.
+Check out the `test`-branch of the heqet repository for the latest deployment configuration in my test environment.